gregmoille/pyLLE/README.md

 ## Instalation

-As pyLLE relies on a Julia back-end, please prior to installing this package be sure that Julia is installed on your machine or visit the julia [package download page](https://julialang.org/downloads/oldreleases.html) to install it by selecting &#9888; **v0.6.4** &#9888;.
-Due to issues handling the hdf5 file format, version 1.0.1 is not yet supported.
+As pyLLE relies on a Julia back-end, please prior to installing this package be sure that Julia is installed on your machine or visit the julia [package download page](https://julialang.org/downloads/) to install it by selecting &#9888; **v1.1.1** &#9888;.

 **Windows users**: Please, keep julia in the default directory during the installation (i.e. ~\AppData\Local\Julia-0.6.4\ for windows).